lablabs/bitnami-helm-charts/README.md

 # Helm chart template

-This is a template reposity that should be use to create in-house Helm charts.
+This is a template repository that should be use to create in-house Helm charts.

 ## Usage